-The FogBugz API can be used alone or in conjunction with FogBugz webhooks and third party services such as Slack, Salesforce, or TestRail (among many others).
-Not interested in writing code?
-Check out Zapier’s FogBugz integrations.
+The FogBugz API makes it possible to do programmatically almost anything you could do in the interface.
+The API can be used alone or in conjunction with FogBugz webhooks and third party services such as Slack, Salesforce, or TestRail (among many others) to build powerful integrations to improve your workflow and make the connection between FogBugz and your other systems seamless.

-If you are interested in building out your own solution, we’re here to help.
 Below, you’ll find some general rules for API requests as well as links to other resources.
 Find links to our full documentation in the sidebar to the left.
+Have questions?
+Our support engineers are here to help.

 Looking for our old documentation?
-Still using FogBugz For Yor Server?
+Still using FogBugz For Your Server?
 Click here.

 Prefer to work with JSON?
 Click here.